Get the latest healthy living tips.

 And while sometimes those nights happen, we don’t want to create a habit of eating unsatisfying calories.
 Instead, we want to eat a combination of foods that keep us full until our next meal comes around.

 According to Harvard Health, fiber makes you feel full immediately, and protein helps you feel full after you’re done eating.
-So, when planning meals or reaching for snacks, choose foods that are full of fiber, protein, or both.
+When planning meals or reaching for snacks, choose foods that are full of fiber, protein, or both.

 Below are our top picks for filling foods; ingredients that help to keep you fuller, longer.